akshargrover/Iris_Flower-CLassifier/README.md

 - Hidden layers: Two dense layers with ReLU activation functions.
 - Output layer: A softmax layer that outputs the probabilities of each species.

+### Optimizer and Loss Function

+The model utilizes the **Adam optimizer**, which is an adaptive learning rate optimization algorithm.
+It combines the advantages of two other extensions of stochastic gradient descent, namely AdaGrad and RMSProp.
+Adam is particularly effective for training deep learning models as it adjusts the learning rate for each parameter individually, leading to faster convergence.

+The loss function used is **categorical cross-entropy**, which measures the dissimilarity between the predicted probability distribution and the true distribution.
+This loss function is suitable for multi-class classification problems, as it penalizes the model more when it is confident about an incorrect prediction.

 ## Results

-The model achieves an accuracy of approximately XX% on the test dataset.
+The model achieves an accuracy of approximately 97% on the test dataset.
 You can visualize the results using the provided plots in the Jupyter Notebook.

 ## Contributing